runtimeverification/llvm-backend/docs/proof-trace.md

 has been enabled, the trace additionally contains the intermediate configurations after each rewrite event, as well as the kore terms that are passed as arguments in function events.

-The format of the kore terms themselves are in binary format, and in the proof trace we delimit them with 64-bit sentinel values of 0xffffffffffffffff at the beginning.
-Recent changes to the binary kore format that include the length of the binary term have rendered this unnecessary, but the change hasn't been implemented yet.
+The format of the kore terms themselves are in binary format, and in the proof trace, we delimit them with 64-bit sentinel values of 0xffffffffffffffff at the beginning.

 ## Grammar